tdreid/dstillr/README.md

 ## Usage
 Click on the the dstillr icon ( ![](/ext/dstillr-2-16.png) ) in your browser toolbar.
 Enter one account per line or separate multiple accounts with spaces.
-You can combine both methods of seperating account names.
+You can combine both methods of separating account names.

 ![](/doc/img/usage-example.png)